cmeiklejohn/cmeiklejohn.github.io/_posts/2014-09-28-try-derflow.markdown

 # Derflow, The Lattice Strikes Back

-Our second work, which is due to be presented at [LADIS Workshop '14][LADIS14] in October, expands the model to operate over bounded-join semilattices, while providing a threshold read operation on these variables to ensure determinism.
+Our second work, which is due to be presented at [LADIS Workshop '14][LADIS14] in October, expands the model to operate over bounded join-semilattices, while providing a threshold read operation on these variables to ensure determinism.
 If you know the [LVars][LVars] work, this should sound very familiar.